jhelsby/jlox-notes/sections/8_resolving-and-binding.md

 }
 ```

-As before, this allows our `Interpreter` to apply our visit methods to a given AST node.
+This allows our `Resolver` to apply our visit methods to a given AST node.

 Let's implement the actual visit methods now.
 We'll start with blocks, since they create the local scopes we need to resolve.